 You are invited to stay with local hosts on Friday night before the ride and/or on Saturday night after the ride.
 Most homes will have separate guest rooms with standard or queen beds, and you will have the opportunity to meet a few of the wonderful people of La Veta, Cuchara, and Huerfano County.
 Several cyclists who stayed with local hosts in past years are eager to stay with the same hosts this year!
 Some of the hosts provide breakfasts for their cyclists, but you should assume that your Local Host will provide only a clean bed, hot shower, and a friendly welcome.

 If you are interested in this lodging opportunity, please send an e-mail to firstname.lastname@example.org before July 6th.
 Include in your e-mail (1) your name, (2) number of cyclists/guests, (3) number of beds needed, (4) whether you’ll be staying both Friday night and Saturday nights or just Friday, (5) contact information, including phone number and e-mail address.
 You will be given the name, address, and phone number of a local host.
 We ask that you contact your host directly to obtain directions and let them know when you will be arriving.
 In exchange for lodging, we request that you make a tax-deductible contribution of at least $20 to the La Veta Public Library Building Fund or to the Spanish Peaks Health Care Foundation.
-You may turn in your contribution when you pick up your registration packet, or mail it in using our standard donation form.
+You may turn in your contribution when you pick up your registration packet.

 Lodging – La Veta Gymnasium